marziq/tourista/README.md

    - Read: Display vehicle listings with detailed descriptions, availability, and pricing.
    - Update: Enable users to modify bookings, such as changing dates or vehicle type.
    - Delete: Allow users to cancel bookings within the specified cancellation policy.
+8. **Attraction Booking**:
+   -Create: Enable users to book attractions by selecting desired locations,date and category       attractions.
+   -Read: Display a comprehensive list of available attractions with descriptions, ratings,         operational hours, and ticket pricing.
+   -Update: Allow users to modify their bookings, such as adjusting the date and or number of       participants.
+   -Delete: Permit users to cancel attraction bookings

 ## Entity-Relationship Diagram (ERD)